 With so many templates out there, it can be confusing knowing what to include in your quote.
 Here are the essentials:

-You want to make it as easy as possible for your client to say YES so give them the right information in a visually appealing, highly legible format.
+You want to make it as easy as possible for your client to say YES, so give them the right information in a visually appealing, highly legible format.
 With WorkflowMax’s easy online quoting and estimating software, you can achieve professional results like the example below.

 Part 4: The client kickoff meeting